 Section 7.
-The Palmetto College Campuses Faculty Manual Liaison Officer is responsible for maintaining and publishing the Faculty Manual.
-The Manual Liaison Officer shall meet as needed with the Rights and Responsibilities Committee primarily, but also with other Senate Committees as needed.
-The Liaison Officer shall report to the Senate.
+The manual liaison is responsible for maintaining and publishing the Faculty Manual.
+The manual liaison shall meet as needed with the Rights and Responsibilities Committee primarily, but also with other Senate Committees as needed.
+The manual liaison shall report to the senate.

 Section 8.
-The Executive Committee serves as a planning body for issues which confront both the Palmetto College Campuses and the University at large.
-It is composed of the Chair, the Secretary, the Chair Elect, Secretary or Immediate Past Chair, who are elected by the Senate from among the appropriate campus delegations, and at possibly one or more Members-at-Large who are elected from the faculty organizations of those campuses not already represented on the executive committee.
+The Executive Committee serves as a planning body for issues which confront both Palmetto College and the university at large.
+It is composed of the chair, the secretary, the chair elect, secretary or immediate past chair, who are elected by the senate from among the appropriate campus delegations, and at possibly one or more members-at-large who are elected from the faculty organizations of those campuses not already represented on the executive committee.
 Each such campus may elect at most one member-at-large.